Curious-Keeper/x-bot-blocker/README.md

 5. Add these to your `.env` file.

 ## Future Updates
-- **Affiliate links** will be added for tools recommended in this guide.
 - More deployment options may be introduced based on user feedback.

 ## Contributions